-Please see the Medical Policy and Continence (Intimate Care) Policy to support personal care needs.
-Our whole-school ethos, 'Come and See' Catholic Religious Education Policy, Behaviour Policy, Anti-bullying Policy, Rights Respecting School commitment, Relationships Health and Sex Education Policy, Restorative Justice and School Development Plan all promote children's wellbeing.
-(Please see website for further details www.stnorbertscrowle.co.uk).
+Please see the Medical Policy and Intimate Care Policy which further explore how we support personal care needs.
+Our 'whole-school ethos', Catholic Religious Education Policy, Behaviour Policy, Anti-bullying Policy, Rights Respecting School commitment, Relationships Health and Sex Education Policy, Restorative Justice approach and School Development Plan all promote children's wellbeing (please see our website for further details: www.stnorbertscrowle.co.uk).

-Our Safeguarding Policy ensures the safety of children.
+Our Safeguarding Policy underpins our approach to ensuring the safety of children.
 Children with SEND contribute to all aspects of school life and are given roles of responsibility.
 All extra-curricular activities are available for pupils with SEND.